ncrothers/behaviortree-rs/README.md

 ### Async vs Sync

 At this moment, all nodes are implemented as `async` behind the scenes.
 However, when building your own nodes you have the choice to implement it as either sync or async.
-By default, `bt_cpp_rust` will expect you to implement the `async` version of the required traits.
+By default, `behaviortree_rs` will expect you to implement the `async` version of the required traits.
 However, you can specify this explicitly by adding keywords to the `#[bt_node(...)]` macro.

 ```rust
 // Default behavior